StillCanna Inc. (CSE:STIL) (OTC:SCNNF)

 Sales Contracts In Hand and Ready To Deliver In The Fall

-“We are thrilled to be working with an innovative group like StillCanna on a partnership.
-Having a high standard for quality product is what makes BioScience a reputable supplier, without producers like StillCanna that wouldn’t be possible.”
+“Having a high standard for quality product is what makes BioScience a reputable supplier, without producers like StillCanna that wouldn’t be possible.”

 – Richard Parker, President of Operations, BioScience Enterprises, Inc.